natebarksdale/natebarksdale.github.io/src/content/blog/2025-01-13-how-to-stop-an-avalanche-blow-up-a-mountain.md

 author: Nate Barksdale
 pubDatetime: 2025-01-13
 modDatetime: 2025-01-13
-title: HISTORY This Week - How to Stop an Avalanche?
+title: How to Stop an Avalanche?
 Blow Up a Mountain
-slug: history-this-week-how-to-stop-an-avalanche-blow-up-a-mountain
+slug: how-to-stop-an-avalanche-blow-up-a-mountain
 featured: False
 draft: False
 description: Alta, Utah launches its first ski lift in 1939, sparking a need for extreme measures—including explosives—to control deadly avalanches.